PoisotLab/ms_network_prediction/manuscript.md

 current trends in remote sensing would suggest that this will become less of a hindrance with time [@Makiola2020KeyQue].
-Ecosystems are a quintessential complex-adaptive-system [@Levin1998EcoBio] with a myriad of ways in which processes at different spatial, temporal, and organizational scales can influence and respond to one another.
+Ecosystems are a quintessential complex-adaptive-system [@Levin1998EcoBio] with a myriad of ways in which processes at different spatial, temporal, and organisational scales can influence and respond to one another.
 Understanding how the product of these different processes drive the properties of ecosystem across different scales remains a central challenge of ecological research, and we should strive to